cjp0421/solar-system-dashboard/docs/testingPlans/iterationThreeTestPlanAddendum.md

 - No changes required to Hero or data rendering logic
 - Navigation tests are expanded to include accessibility behavior
 - Landing Page semantics are clarified and improved

+**Note**: due to testing limitations, the navigation test is more of a conceptual test/documentation - i.e. it did not fail correctly - so this is something to look into further.

 ---